Hajj stampede: 244 pilgrims dead

 Muslims were trampled to death during the annual pilgrimage to Mecca.

-Sunday morning's stampede occurred at a stone-throwing ritual that has been the source of deadly tramplings in the past.
+MECCA, Saudi Arabia (CNN) -- A stampede Sunday morning killed 244 Muslim pilgrims and injured another 244 at a stone-throwing ritual which has been the source of deadly tramplings in the past, according to Saudi's health minister.

 The incident happened around 9 a.m.
-(0600 a.m.
-GMT) during the annual hajj pilgrimage.
+(0600 GMT) during the annual Hajj pilgrimage.
 The health minister said the stampede lasted for about 27 minutes before the crowd was brought under control.
 The stoning ritual has since resumed.

 An estimated 2 million pilgrims are attending this year's Hajj.